Skip to main content

 Abstract

 Constructing knowledge graphs from streaming data requires coordinating LLMs, embedding models, graph databases, and domain adapters—yet existing systems compose these components through ad-hoc interfaces, making them brittle to component changes and opaque to debugging.
-We present LiveGraph, a compound AI system that orchestrates these heterogeneous components through a formal graph evolution operator algebra comprising five atomic operators (AddNode, AddEdge, MergeEntity, UpdateRelation, ExpireEdge) with inverses enabling full rollback and operator logs enabling component-level error attribution.
+We present LiveGraph, a compound AI system that orchestrates these heterogeneous components through a formal graph evolution operator algebra comprising five atomic operators (AddNode, AddEdge, MergeEntity, UpdateRelation, ExpireEdge) with inverses enabling full rollback and operator logs allowing component-level error attribution.
 The algebra serves as the compositional interface: LLMs produce candidate extractions, embedding models retrieve resolution candidates, and the storage backend applies operators atomically—all through the same shared operator vocabulary.
 The resulting graph serves as a reasoning substrate—graph traversal discovers multi-hop relational paths unavailable to flat retrieval, and temporal validity windows enable time-aware querying over the evolution history.
-We evaluate on three domains—meeting conversations (AMI), geopolitical events (ICEWS18), and Wikipedia editor interactions—verifying that the operator algebra enforces temporal coherence (S𝐶 = 1.0) across all three.
-On downstream QA, graph-augmented retrieval from LiveGraph’s graphs achieves 51% accuracy vs. 29% for Microsoft GraphRAG and 2% for vector retrieval, with the largest gains on temporal (+40pp) and multi-hop (+20pp) questions.
-The modular architecture enables systematic component evaluation through swappable interfaces and dual storage backends (NetworkX, Neo4j).
+We evaluate on three domains—meeting conversations (AMI), geopolitical events (ICEWS18), and Wikipedia editor interactions—verifying that the operator algebra enforces temporal coherence (S_C = 1.0) across all three, and we extend the throughput evaluation to 100K events (S_C = 1.0 at 91K events/sec).
+Against AMI ground truth, LiveGraph achieves Entity F1 of 0.96 (GPT-4.1) and 0.85 (GPT-4.1-mini), with entity-resolution contributing +6 pp on the smaller extractor; on external benchmarks Re-DocRED and Text2KGBench, the same generic adapter yields Entity F1 of 0.72–0.77 with no task-specific tuning.
+On downstream QA over transcript-derived questions, graph-augmented retrieval from LiveGraph's graphs achieves 33% accuracy vs. 7% for Microsoft GraphRAG Local on identical content (a 5x gap), with the advantage holding across factual, multi-participant, and temporal question types.
+The modular architecture enables systematic component evaluation through swappable interfaces and modular storage backends.